 Dorset Area Elementary and Middle Schools

-The Dorset School: The highly-rated Dorset School is a K-8 public school that prides itself on academic excellence.
-With small average class size and committed teachers, Dorset provides it’s students an excellent environment for teaching and learning.
+The Dorset School: The highly-rated Dorset School is a K–8 public school that prides itself on academic excellence.
+With a small average class size and committed teachers, Dorset provides students with an excellent environment for learning and growing.

-Private: Maple Street School (Manchester), The Mountain School (Manchester), Stratton Mountain School (starts grade 7, Londonderry), Long Trail School (starts grade 6, Dorset), The Downtown School (Manchester).
+Private: Maple Street School in Manchester (Grades K–8), The Mountain School in Winhall (Grades Pre-K–8), Stratton Mountain School in Stratton (Grades 7–12), Long Trail School in Dorset (Grades 6–12), The Downtown School in Manchester (Grades Pre-K–3)

 Dorset Area High Schools

-Burr and Burton Academy (Manchester): Perhaps one of the best all-around independent high schools in Vermont, students from Dorset can choose this highly-regarded and resource-rich high school and is free to Dorset residents.
+Burr and Burton Academy (Manchester): Perhaps one of the best all-around independent high schools in Vermont, students from Dorset can choose this highly-regarded and resource-rich high school that is free to attend for Dorset residents.

 Stratton Mountain School (Londonderry): A highly-lauded college preparatory private school that specializes in educating students who want to pursue Alpine and Nordic skiing excellence.
 Partial tuition assistance is provided by the state.